 Marten brings fifteen years of design-industry experience, and holds a Degree in Graphic Design from the UK and a Masters in Design from Canada.
 He is also the founder of the trans-disciplinary design studio Beyond; a former president of the Vancouver Design Nerds; and a member of Vancouver’s Mayor’s Engaged City Task Force.
-Marten teaches design, civic engagement and facilitation at Emily Carr University, Simon Fraser University in Canada and the Arts University Bournemouth in the UK.
-In Vancouver, he’s known for creating temporary urban interventions and permanent installations such as a giant wooden nest for social interactions, hosting walking tours, and many other installations that foster sociability and creativity in public environments.
+Marten teaches design, civic engagement and facilitation at Emily Carr University and Simon Fraser University in Canada, and the Arts University Bournemouth in the UK.
+In Vancouver, he is known for hosting walking tours, and for creating temporary urban interventions and permanent installations such as a giant wooden nest for social interactions that foster sociability and creativity in public environments.

 Jan-Emmanuel De Neve is a professor of economics at the University of Oxford.
 He is best known for his research on the economics of happiness which has led to new insights into the relationship between happiness and income, economic growth, and inequality.
 His research was selected among “The Management Ideas that Mattered Most in 2016” by Harvard Business Review and he was awarded the Ruut Veenhoven Award in 2015 for his contributions to the scientific study of happiness.
 De Neve is an associate editor of the World Happiness Report and a member of the Global Happiness Council and chairs its workplace wellbeing committee.

 Jan is a global happiness expert with experience from around the world.
 His collaborations with Happy City ensure that we are advised and mentored by academic leaders in the science of happiness.